 - Nut butters: thin out with yogurt, applesauce, breastmilk or formula

-- Oranges: remove membrane and slice thinly
+- Oranges: supreme to remove membrane (watch video)

-- Raw vegetables: cook until soft then slice
+- Raw vegetables: cook until soft

-- Shrimp: avoid until age one and cut lengthwise into quarters
+- Shrimp: cut lengthwise into quarters

-- Tomatoes (cherry and grape): quarter
+- Tomatoes: (cherry and grape): quarter

 Food Sizes by Baby’s Age